walterhiggins/WMPJS/README.md

 4. The topic of recursion requires the use of named functions.
 5. The Drone API's *extend()* function is made simpler by providing named function.

-This book is not intended as a comprehensive tour of all of javascript's features.
-Its aim is to focus on the fun parts of Javascript and to help those who are curious about programming get a taste for what programming is like.